Budibase/website/content/blog/crud-app/index.md

 Let’s dive deeper into each of the CRUD operations.
-We’ve used a Recipe app as an example to help with learning.
+We’ve used a library management app as an example to help with learning.